gonervirt/balise_sonore/doc/prompt.md

 In TonePlayer, the logic is chnaged and we will use the gpio 19 status connected to busy-pin from df player.
 No need to check is mp3player.isavailable, but use the gpio 19 state high as available, and low as busy reading.

+Could you simplify RadioMessageHanlder class. onInterrup() should only store endlessly received interval in a circular buffer.
+The update() should first check the messageReceived variable, if a it has been already found, and not rlelaesed, end of function, if no messageReceived is false, only read (only) the circular buffer, in order to search a sync pattern, and then check if the whole message is found.
+If the message is found then the messageReceived variable has to be set to true.
+The resetActivation() should release the messageReceived, when main program will be ready to manage a new message received.